divcreates/Projects/Wiki-Builder/readme.md

 - ✅ Clickable Table of Contents in sidebar
 - ✅ Metadata (image, time taken, word count)
 - ✅ Built-in WebSearchTool – no external API needed
+- ✅ You can Test the multi-agent Wikipedia builder system directly from the terminal: python test_system.py (Use this to verify your setup before launching the Streamlit app.)

 ---